Dewang-Singla/1000-Days-Journal/README.md

 # 1000 Days Journal

-A personal journaling & habit-tracking Progressive Web App for a **1 000-day journey** (6 Mar 2026 – 30 Nov 2028).
+A personal journaling & habit-tracking Progressive Web App for a **1,000-day journey** (10 Mar 2026 – 3 Dec 2028).
 Built with React, TypeScript, and IndexedDB — your data never leaves your device.

 ---